vibueno/chemicalmatch/README.md

 ## Live

-For a live version of pairOdrom, visit [GitHub Pages](https://vibueno.github.io/pairodrom).
+For a live version of Chemical Match, visit [GitHub Pages](https://vibueno.github.io/chemicalmatch).

 ## Libraries
 No libraries have been used for this project.
 Only vanilla JS.